hibareman/ai_creation_store/README.md

-# 🛍️ AI Store Creation Backend
+# 🛍️ Souq Engine

-Backend API for a multi-tenant e-commerce platform where store owners can create, manage, and publish online stores.
-The project includes an AI-powered workflow that turns a merchant's natural store description into a ready draft containing store details, theme, categories, and starter products.
+Souq Engine is a multi-tenant e-commerce platform where store owners can create, manage, and publish online stores.
+The system includes a Django REST backend, a Next.js frontend, and an AI-powered workflow that turns a merchant's natural store description into a ready draft containing store details, theme, categories, and starter products.

-API documentation is available after running the server:
+API documentation is available after running the backend server:

 - Swagger UI: `http://localhost:8000/api/docs/`
 - ReDoc: `http://localhost:8000/api/redoc/`